 The telemetry validation procedures and metrics for ADERs are distinct from those for ALRs and are described in subsection 5.d.

-For Phase 1 of the Pilot Project, ADERs are encouraged to, but will not be required to, provide Primary Frequency Response (PFR), as is required for ALRs.
-Thissystem.
-This exception is specific to Phase 1 and may not be granted for future phases.
-ADERs unable to provide PFR may be considered for potential, alternative participation models in future phases, such as a participation model in which the aggregation may provide some Ancillary Services but is not dispatchable by Security-Constrained Economic Dispatch (SCED).
+For Phase 2 of the Pilot Project, ADERs are allowed to, but will not be required to, provide Primary Frequency Response (PFR), as is required for ALRs.
+To encourage ADERs to provide Primary Frequency Response, ERCOT will consider opportunities for ADERs to provide Responsive Reserve Service, subject to a systemwide cap.
+The system wide cap be sufficiently high to allow ERCOT to assess the adequacy of ADERs to provide Primary Frequency Response from the distribution system, without posing a threat to the reliability system.
+This opportunity is designed to create a glidepath to PFR provision from all ADERs, should the current exception, which is specific to Phase 2 and become a requirement for future phases.
+To foster an inclusive pilot project, ADERs unable to provide PFR will be considered for and, when feasible, added to alternative participation models in future phases, such as a participation model in which the aggregation may provide some Ancillary Services but is not dispatchable by Security-Constrained Economic Dispatch (SCED).
+ERCOT may also consider ADERs providing PFR without the ability to be SCED-dispatchable as part of Phase II or future phases.

 Eligibility and Qualification